ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 - Cloning multiple volumes in an available state
 - Cloning multiple volumes that are attached to the VM
-- Creating cloned volumes and assigning a different IO throttling rate by using the target storage template.

 **Restrictions and considerations**